About the artist

 Photo: Lindsey Flicker

-Rae Wilde is a trans and disabled artist rooted in the greater Twin Cities area, creating work that bridges the ancient and the contemporary with inspired use of color and a wink of whimsy.
-Art was always around for Rae, first as quiet sketches as a child, then as half‑hidden experiments as they grew, but for years it lived at arm’s length, held back by the fear of being fully seen.
+Rae Wilde is a trans and disabled artist based in the greater Twin Cities area, creating work that bridges the ancient and the contemporary through a refined command of color and a subtle sense of play.